-An equipment limitation zone (ELZ) is a type of RMA protection for streams that extends the full length of a stream channel where other tree retention areas are not required.
-Equipment use and tree removal is permitted within the ELZ, but operators are expected to minimize ground and vegetation disturbance.
-If soil disturbance of the ELZ area exceeds 20% in cable portions of a timber harvest unit, and 10% in ground-based portions of a harvest unit, remediation is required in consultation with an Oregon Department of Forestry (ODF) stewardship forester.
+the ELZ area exceeds 20% in cable portions of a timber harvest unit, and 10% in ground-based portions of a harvest unit, remediation is required in consultation with an Oregon Department of Forestry (ODF) stewardship forester.
 A retentionequipment limitation zone (R-ELZ) applies to all Type Np streams and is an ELZ with retention of all trees less than 6 inches in diameter at breast height (DBH) and all vegetation, where possible.
 ELZs and R-ELZs are 35 feet wide in western Oregon and 30 feet wide in eastern Oregon.
 These widths apply to both sides of the stream, measured from the edge of the active channel (high-water mark).
-These widths are equivalent to a boom length of reach for commonly used logging equipment.
+These widths are roughly equivalent to a boom length of reach for commonly used logging equipment.

-During timber harvests, all stream channels receive at least an ELZ, and all perennial streams have at least an R-ELZ.
+During timber harvests, all stream channels receive at least an ELZ, and all Type Np streams have at least an R-ELZ.